-Your direct deposit will expire on the Student Service Centre (SSC) after 5 years.
+Your direct deposit information will expire on the Student Service Centre (SSC) after 5 years.
 At that time, you will need to re-enter your banking information.
 It is important to double check that your direct deposit has not expired prior to your refund.

 Before you set up direct deposit

-Be extra careful when adding your banking information.
-Make sure your mailing address on the Student Service Centre (SSC) is valid and up to date with a postal code or zip code.
+Be extra careful when adding your banking information for direct deposit.
+Make sure your mailing address on the Student Service Centre (SSC) is valid and up-to-date with the correct postal code or zip code.
 This will prevent errors and avoid delays processing your funds.

 How to set up direct deposit

 To set up direct deposit, you will need a chequing account at a Canadian financial institution.

 - Log into your Student Service Centre (SSC) and select “Banking Details - Direct Deposit” under Finances.

 - Your financial institution’s name